 Back in 2011, when customers’ expectations for a light-speeding website were already highly set.
 According to Kissmetrics, 47% of online shoppers stuck out for a website to load in 2 seconds or less.
 Also, 40% of them would abandon a site that takes more than 3 seconds to load.
 The percentages are rasing higher now.

 When it comes to website rankings, Google does take website loading speed into account.
 In 2018, Google included page speed as a ranking factor for mobile searches to help users find what they are looking for faster.
 Google observes every web page performance and brings searchers lightning-fast webpages.

 Therefore, even the loading speed is a ranking factor not as strong as others like relevance and authority, if your website is low, it’s challenging to take and secure your site’s position on the top search engine result pages (SERPs).

-Read more: SEO in 2020 & What Google is looking for
+Read more: What Google is looking for SEO

 4. Fast load speed increases conversions

 That sounds ambiguous, but website speed has an impactful power over your site’s conversions and sales.
 Don’t believe me?